mirob2005/Light_Wave/README.txt

 This has not been tested to find an optimal number of lights with performance gains considered.

 TODO:
-1) Decrease power of indirect lighting, images are currently looking overexposed.
+1) (DONE-5/30)Decrease power of indirect lighting, images are currently looking overexposed. (decreasing light total is effective)
-2) Test performance gains with quality tradeoff by decreasing the number of lights either by increasing the angles or decreasing the number of lights per ray.
+2) (DONE-5/30)Test performance gains with quality tradeoff by decreasing the number of lights either by increasing the angles or decreasing the number of lights per ray.
+(Variables Added - images showing varying light counts added with runtimes below)
+3) Ceiling is dark -> change exposure angle to be greater than 180 degrees (more wavelike)

 * The program computes and outputs the: (tentative) (from view of camera):